My Cleft Talks

 As a cleft lip and palate patient I have had experience with a whole variety of cleft-related situations.
 I’m very fortunate to have used these experiences to support, educate and empower others.
 Having been a patient since I was born has not only shaped my personal life, but also shaped my academic interests, where I specialised in medical communication whilst studying at university.
 I explored the linguistic challenges of doctor-patient communication and investigated ways to improve patient understanding and empowerment.

 Please click the links below to find out more information, as well as a few examples of my cleft talks.
-Please feel free to contact me if you’d like to chat about how I might be able to help you with an upcoming event or interview: firstname.lastname@example.org.
+Please feel free to contact me if you think I could help you with an upcoming event or interview: email@example.com.

-Here in the UK we have nine centres of excellence.
+Here in the UK, we have nine centres of excellence (hospitals) for treating clefts.
 These centres are for the more specialised, ‘one-off’ parts of cleft treatment, such as surgery.
 The centres are supported by local hospitals, which provide local (and more convenient) care for the more on-going parts of treatment, such as orthodontics.
 I have had the privilege of offering a patient perspective at regional and local professional development days for nurses, cleft surgeons, orthodontic teams, speech and language therapists, psychologists and medical students.
 Please click the links below for more information.

 Cleft Net East: